How to Handle Angry Customer Calls in a Call Center?

 The threat-making customer is someone who gives threats to the agent using physical intimation or emotional intoxication.

-Agents need to keep calm and not overreact to such threats.
+Agents need to stay calm and not overreact to such threats.
 Even with the threats, agents have to fully commit to giving solutions to such customers.

 What to say to the threat-making customers?